lucasmenendez/gop2p/README.md

 func main() {
     // ...

-    // Close the Node.Leave channel to disconnect from the network close(client.Leave)
+    // Close the Node.Connection channel to disconnect from the network close(client.Connection)

     // ...
 }